tdoherty3/black/README.md

 The Proctor buys a pupil ices, And hopes the boy will not resist When he attempts to practise vices Few people even know exist.

+The sight of the Uncle gives no pleasure,
+But rather cases much alarm:
+The children know that at his leisure
+He plans to have them to have them come to harm.

+ The Yegg on rubber soles comes creeping
+ Inside the house when it is late,
+ And while the occupants are sleeping,
+ Remuve the heirlooms and the plate

  The Zouave used to war and battle
  Would sooner take a life than not:
  It scarecly has begun to prattle
  When he impales to hapless tot.